matdryhurst/Saga/README.md

 == Installation ==

 1. Copy all files in a subfolder or the root of your webserver.
 2. Make a new mysql database in your mysql server using phpmyadmin or another mysql management tool/console.
-Import the sql script sagacity_smartembed.sql into your newly created database.
+Import the sql script sa-gacity_smartembed.sql into your newly created database.
 3. Edit the file database.php which is placed in your application in application/config.
 Change the database hostname, username and password to point to your newly created database.
 4. Copy the database.php file to the folder /application/config/development as well.
 Make sure the file has the correct database credentials.
 5. Make sure your webserver supports mod_rewrite.
 You may need to enable support for it on your webserver.